nodartey/Project/README.md

 2) NumPy: For numerical operations.
 3) Plotly: For interactive visualizations.

-Installation
+# Web App
+You can have access to the web application by clicking on the link Installation
 To launch this project locally, follow these steps:
 1) Clone the Repository: https://github.com/nodartey/Project.git